HELCOM Expert Group on Sturgeon Remediation (EG STUR)

 Work of EG STUR includes the support of the coordination effort and the outline of best practice technologies for the relevant implementation steps.
 The EG is intended to be a platform for all matters related to sturgeon conservation and management.
 It will provide expertise on activities and scientific knowledge related to sturgeon to HELCOM and facilitate collaboration between scientists to prepare scientific publications.

-The overall scope of the network is to facilitate Baltic Sea regional cooperation for all activities related to sturgeon recovery as outlined in the Baltic Sea Sturgeon Action Plan (BSSAP).
-The BSSAP covers a period of 10 years (2019 – 2029).
+The overall scope of the network is to facilitate Baltic Sea regional cooperation for all activities related to sturgeon recovery as outlined in the HELCOM Action Plan for the Protection and Recovery of the Baltic Sturgeon (Acipenser oxyrinchus) for the period of 2019-2029.
+The plan covers a period of 10 years (2019 – 2029).

 The network will strive to ensure that the recovery measures in the Contracting Parties are based on common principles and state of knowledge, pursue the same targets and utilize harmonized methodology to allow the comparison of results.